 Access to the Schengen Zone

-While half the world has to think and worry about what types of Visas, whether residential, for work, study, etc., to get to enter countries like Portugal, Greece, France, Spain, or Germany, EU passport holders do not have such concerns.
-Per the EU’s right to freedom of movement, its Citizens are entitled to live, work, and study in any of the 29 countries in the Schengen Zone, a common travel area that includes 25 of the 27 countries in the European Union (excluding Cyprus and Ireland), plus Norway, Lichtenstein, Iceland, and Switzerland.
+While half the world has to worry about what types of Visas, whether residential, for work, study, etc., to get to enter countries like Portugal, Greece, France, Spain, or Germany, EU passport holders do not have such concerns.
+Because of the EU’s right to freedom of movement, its Citizens are entitled to live, work, and study in any of the 29 countries in the Schengen Zone, a common travel area that includes 25 of the 27 countries in the European Union (excluding Cyprus and Ireland), plus Norway, Lichtenstein, Iceland, and Switzerland.

 EU Citizens do not even have to worry about the Schengen 90/180 Rule and can effortlessly become Residents in another country just by informing the local authorities of their intent to stay beyond 3 months.